Rent your home in Turkey

 Legal Obligations when Renting out Property in Turkey

 Some owners rent their property out long term and much the same as in western countries; it is worth visiting a solicitor to draw up a contract and have it notarized so that both parties are acutely aware of their responsibilities.
 The income you will gain varies depending on where you choose to buy property.
-For example in the coastal resort of Altinkum, rental prices for a fully furnished apartment average between 500 to 600 lira a month but head north to Istanbul, that is the most expensive place in Turkey for a living, and rents can reach as much as 2,000 lira a month.
+For example in the holiday coastal resort of Altinkum, rental prices for a fully furnished apartment average between 800 to 1200 lira a month but head north to Istanbul, the most expensive place to live in Turkey and expect to pay 3000 lira and more.

 It is common for the renter to pay a month’s deposit in case of damages and some cases; they will pay six months up front, which saves the landlord the hassle of chasing money monthly.
 If the rental payment is 500 lira a month or higher, the law says, it must be given via bank transfer, so there is a paper trail.
 Some renters will also require a receipt if their company is paying accommodation costs or they can recoup rent for tax purposes.

 Such is the detailed process of renting out the property long term; we recommend you visit a lawyer to gain up to date legal information on being a long-term landlord.
 While many people in Turkey do not bother with contracts, it is worth remembering that if you do go down this route and do not know your renters personally, you could end up with a squatter problem.

 In the latter half of 2016, the Turkish government amended the “Identity Declaration law.”From now on, anyone marketing their homes as holiday rentals must register to the GIYKIMBIL system to enter the names of everyone who will stay in their property.
 It is part of a wide-scale campaign to prevent terrorism.